kai-morich/lms-esp32-pybricks-info/pixy2/README.md

     print(f'rgb : {r:3} {g:3} {b:3}    hsv : {int(h*360):3} {int(s*100):3} {v:3}    color : {c}')
 ```

+## Connections

 The camera can be connected with different [interfaces](interfaces.md).
 Use I2C with 3k3 pullup for SDA and SCL to 3.3V or connect in parallel with another I2C device already having integrated pullups.

+The camera permanently draws 240 mA.
+To preserve Spike battery capacity you should think about adding a powerbank to the LMS-ESP32 and initialize PUPRemoteSensor with power=False, then you can swap initialize/connect blocks and omit the callback.

 ![](wiring.jpg)